 Who can see the counselor?

-All currently enrolled Bates students.
+All currently enrolled Bates students can schedule an appointment.
 Consultation and referrals are also available to faculty and staff who are dealing with student-related mental health concerns.

 What if I need help right away?

 During COVID 19 restrictions you can call (253)690-7006 or email email@example.com for an appointment based on the counselor’s availability.